thiagomennezes/nasa/README.md

-# Nasa
+# NASA
-This is a challenge fo XERPAY.
+This is a challenge for XERPAY.

 ## Running the code